wyattcast44-side-project-graveyard/MS-Access-VBA-Libraries/README.md

 This is a collection on standalone libraries for MS Access projects.
 This is a WIP, I do not suggesting using in any sort of production project at this time.

+The basic idea is to pull libraries references into your main project programmatically and automatically.
+To do this, we can save all libraries as `.accda` files, and place them all in one folder called `libraries`, then when the database is opened, we loop through these libraries and add them as references to your project.

 ## Installation

 1. Download the library(ies) that you want to use